-A little common sense goes a long way toward keeping cats safe during the holidays, but some holiday hazards take even the most seasoned cat guardian by surprise.
+A little common sense goes a long way toward keeping cats safe during the holidays, but some holiday hazards take even the most seasoned cat parent by surprise.
 I thought it couldn’t hurt to review safety measures to protect your cats from harm so everyone can have a safe and happy holiday season.

 Most holiday decorations are not feline-friendly.
-Tinsel, glass ornament and ribbons can all be life-threatening if eaten by your cat.
+Tinsel, glass ornament and ribbons can all be life-threatening if ingested by your cat.
 Whether lodged in the esophagus, stomach or intestines, even tiny fragments can cause dangerous blockages that may require emergency surgery.
 While real candles are lovely, I don’t recommend them around cats.
 If you absolutely must use them, never leave a burning flame unattended.
 Battery operated candles may not have quite the same effect as real candles, but they’re much safer to use around cats.
-Electric Christmas tree lights may prove irresistible to curious cats.
-Chewing on bulbs and cords can cause electrocution.
+Electric Christmas tree lights may prove irresistible to curious cats, and chewing on bulbs and cords can cause electrocution.
 Never leave your tree lights plugged in when you can’t be in the room with the tree.

 Even though poinsettias get a bad rep each holiday season, they’re actually not very toxic.
 They do contain a milky sap that can irritate the mouth but if signs develop they are usually mild.
-Other holiday plants are much more dangerous: mistletoe, especially berries, are extremely toxic.
+Other holiday plants are much more dangerous: mistletoe, especially the berries, is extremely toxic.
 The most severe cases can cause low blood pressure, stumbling and even seizures.
 Lilies are deadly to cats.
 Holly berries can cause vomiting, nausea, diarrhea, lethargy and death.

 While human noses may love the scent of potpourri, it can be overpowering to a cat’s much more sensitive sense of smell.
 Liquid potpourri may cause irritation and corrosion of the eyes, mouth, throat and esophagus.